rmikehodges/go-risky/README.md

 OnDelete:
 Delete AttackChainStep by Id and move the positions of all other AttackChainSteps accordingly - Done, fully connected end-to-end

-Moving Nodes around;
+Moving Edges around;
-Update AttackChainSteps to move their position based on connection of edges
+Update AttackChainSteps to move their position based on connection of edges.
+- Initial value is -1
+- If connected on right, but not connected on left it goes to 0, and currentPosition is updated
+- Adding connection to the left and make the position currentPosition+1
+- How do I want to handle if an attackChain is disconnected somewhere in the middle?
+  - Would it be good to make multiple paths in an attackChain to realize a threat?
+If so then if an edge is broken then the node without a left edge would be a position 0 and then we could update all nodes.

 OnDoubleClick
 Show a larger modal where users can select Assets, Detection and/or Mitigation.